Soumyaanoop/Wine-Quality-Prediction/README.md

    - Optimize performance with feature selection and hyperparameter tuning.

-7. Model Evaluation
+4. Model Evaluation

     - Assess performance using accuracy, precision, recall, F1-score, and confusion matrix.

     - Compare models to determine the most effective classifier for wine quality prediction.

-9. Insights & Applications
+5. Insights & Applications

    - Demonstrate how machine learning can assist in automated quality assessment for the wine industry.

    - Provide insights into which physicochemical features most strongly influence wine quality.

-11. Future Enhancements

-   - Explore advanced techniques such as deep learning models.

-   - Deploy the trained model as a user-friendly web application (Flask/Streamlit).

 ## Tools

 * Programming Language - Python